How to Apply

 - Please allow five business days for processing.
 You'll receive an email when your placement is available on MyPortal.

 You may also see a notification on MyPortal if you need to take placement tests or provide more information.
 You can learn more by visiting the Assessment Center website.

-Note: Completing the assessment process for Language Arts and Math is an important step in qualifying for priority enrollment.
+Note: Completing the placement process for Language Arts and Math is an important step in qualifying for priority enrollment.

 If you're a new student at De Anza, you must participate in a short orientation session – either online or in person – to get important information that will help you succeed.
 As part of orientation, you will get help with creating an abbreviated educational plan for your first one or two quarters.
 Orientation is also a state requirement to get priority enrollment.

 New students: If you need to register for classes before you complete orientation, follow the guidelines on our First Quarter Classes webpage.

 An educational plan is a road map for achieving your goals.
 As part of orientation, new students will get help with developing an abbreviated ed plan for their first one or two quarters.
 Continuing students should have a comprehensive ed plan for three or more quarters.
 You can create a plan using DegreeWorks, an online tool that you'll find on MyPortal.
 Our Counseling and Advising Center can help.

 Once you've completed these steps, you will get priority enrollment to register for classes.
 See the buttons below.